SanskritiSharma-13/DataScience_Assignment/README.md

 This repository contains the solution for the Data Science assignment, focusing on eCommerce transactions.
 The task includes Exploratory Data Analysis (EDA), building a Lookalike Model, and performing customer segmentation using clustering techniques on a given dataset consisting of customer, product, and transaction data.

-The code for this project was developed and executed on **Google Colab**, leveraging its cloud-based Python environment for data analysis, modeling, and visualization.

 ## Dataset